 Each character can carry four items at any given time.
 Most character use a melee weapon so effectively each character has three spots for items.
 Most of the time these will be healing items such as healing seeds or antidotes, but since the characters lack a communal item storage, anything that the player wishes to carry must be carried by a character in the force.
 In battle items are generally used on the characters holding them or someone adjacent, but items like Healing Rain will affect all friendly characters.

 The last command is to stand by which ends the character's turn.

 In between battles the game takes many cues from standard RPG traditions.
 As Bowie the player will explore towns, talk to NPCs, buy items, and generally manage the force.

 Most towns have a local church which provides several essential services to the Shining Force.
-At the church you can
+At the church, the player can

 - remove curses or poisons from force members